Elise-Shen/207/phase2/Phase2README.txt

         - Transfer money to another account

+As a bank employee:
+    A bank employee will login like a normal user but will also have an extra option "Employee Actions" in the main menu in addition to User Actions and Transactions like a customer/user.
+        An example employee has been set up with UserID: 3 Password: abc123

+    See Customer/User documentation above for User Actions and Transactions

+    Employee Actions:
+        - Buy Foreign Currency
+            Enter the amount of foreign currency to purchase in ForeignCurrencyPurchase.txt the click "Purchase"
+        - Set Currency Maximum Storage
+            Allows the employee to set the max stock of the ATM for when the ATM gets restocked by the Bank Manager.
+            Limited to the local currency.
+        - View Cash Storage
+            Displays the amount of each bill in stock

 As the Bank Manager:
         After selecting Bank Manager on the main menu, it will prompt the user for the Password.
 (Defaulted to 'abc123') There are 4 menu choices for the Bank Manager: